 Our soundbar in the EX30, the first of its kind, is inspired by home audio design.
 It brings several speakers together into one soundbar and fills the entire cabin with premium sound.
 When you choose to combine it with the Harman Kardon high-end sound system, you can listen to your favourite music and podcasts in outstanding audio quality.

-The soundbar is a great instance of smart design, by clustering speakers together within one component and reducing the amount of wiring and material.
-At first you might not even notice it, located under the windshield and seamlessly integrated into the cockpit design.
+The soundbar is a great example of smart design, by clustering speakers together within one component and reducing the amount of wiring and material.
+At first you might not even notice it, located under the windscreen and seamlessly integrated into the cockpit design.
 But with no need for speakers in the doors, we can give you a lot more storage space.
-In the same vein, we’ve moved the window switches to the centre console, easy to reach for both driver and passenger.
+In the same vein, we’ve moved the window switches to the centre console, where they are easy to reach for both the driver and front-seat passenger.

 These and other examples represent a broader principle of centralisation inside the EX30.
 We’ve also relocated the glove compartment and placed it beneath the centre screen.
-This means both driver and passenger can now access it easily, as it uses extra space provided by the flat floor.
+This means both the driver and passenger can now access it easily, because it uses extra space provided by the flat floor.

 The centre console is extremely versatile, with a sliding system that allows you to choose exactly how you want to use the space.
 The top of the cupholder can be slid out to hold your latte or smartphone, or moved back for more storage.
 The lower tunnel has a protective storage area for small items such as your sunglasses or ear pods, and you can place a bag in the large open space above.

 We haven’t forgotten about the rear passengers either when it comes to convenience.
 They can store their phones in dedicated pockets in the front seatbacks, while a neat storage box slides out from beneath the centre console.
 Inside the tailgate, we included a handy size guide – perfect when you’re out to buy some flat-pack furniture and are unsure whether that new table will fit.